Take the #MobileOnly Challenge

 The Federal Communications Commission (FCC) is trying to lower the country’s broadband standards, making it harder for Americans to get access to high-quality internet.

-The FCC will vote by February 2, 2018, to lower the standards of high-speed broadband service so that mobile service on someone’s smartphone is seen as the same as a home connection.
+The FCC is expected to vote in February 2018 to lower the standards of high-speed broadband service so that mobile service on someone’s smartphone is seen as the same as a home connection.
 The FCC also wants to lower what counts as high-speed broadband from 25 megabits per second (Mbps) to only 10 Mbps for downloads and 1 Mbps for uploads.

 Today, the FCC defines high-speed broadband as fixed service at 25 Mbps download and 3 Mbps upload, or 25/3 Mbps — a speed sufficient for a household to stream multiple video services as well as checking email and searching the internet.
 If FCC Chairman Ajit Pai gets his way, Americans with access to mere 10/1 Mbps wireless-only service would be considered as having high-quality broadband access by the FCC, and would miss out on funding and other investments to ensure better quality access.